softwaremagico/KendoTournamentManager/README.md

 The application can also be deployed as a [docker](https://www.docker.com/) container.
 If you want to deploy it as a docker, please read the [docker guide](./docker/README.md) of this project.
 This is the preferred way of deploying the application and probably the easiest way if you feel comfortable using docker

+# Default credentials.
+The default user is `admin@test` with password `asd123`.
+This user is an admin user that can create new users.
+Remember to change the password or remove this account.